Skip to content

 Part of Day One

-This is the final article in the Day One: Getting Started series.
+This is the seventh and final article in the Day One: Getting Started series.
 Read this before making any changes to a production server.

 You've learned what to do on a production server.
 Now let's talk about what not to do.